 Explain that therefore, we participate in political life because doing so is the right thing to do.
 We are responding to a duty or responsibility that we have, for the good of our community.

 Choose one of the ideas to put into action.
-See the "Developing Faith-Based Action Plans for Children and Adolescents" guide, which can be found in the Parishes and Schools section of the website, for suggestions on implementing an action plan.
+See the "Developing Faith-based Action Plans" guide, which can be found in the Parish and School Leaders section of the website, for suggestions on implementing an action plan.
 Some ideas to consider include:

 Gather students into a circle with the Bible reverently enthroned in the middle of the circle.
 Once all have quieted, the catechist walks to the center, picks up the Bible and proclaims Mark 12, verses 32-33 only.
-After returning the Bible to its place, continue with prayer.
+After returning the Bible to its place, end with the below prayer.

 Let us pray.